- 4-5 lbs. pork loin roast

 - 1/2 large jalapeno, minced

 - 1 1/2 teaspoons cumin

 - Place the pork loin into your crock-pot.
 Set it aside, while you mix up the cooking marinade.

-- For the marinade, stir together orange juice and zest, lime juice and zest, water, bay leaves, garlic, cumin, chili powder, oregano, cinnamon, salt, black pepper, jalapeno and minced onion.
+- For the marinade, stir together orange juice and zest, lime juice and zest, water, bay leaves, Southwestern seasoning, jalapeno and minced onion.

 - Once combined, pour the marinade over the roast in your crock-pot.

-- Once you have the half you will be saving put away, spread the other half on a *baking sheet and place under the broiler for 3-4 minutes.
+- Once you have the half you will be saving put away, crisp the other half in a cast iron skillet with a little butter or cooking oil.
+Or spread it in an even layer on a *baking sheet and place under the broiler for 3-4 minutes.
 Let it just start to get some crispy edges.
-Don’t leave it long enough to dry out.
+Don't leave it long enough to dry out.
 (You can definitely skip this step and serve your carnitas just as they come out of the crock-pot, juicy, succulent and delicious.
 But, the authentic carnitas experience is more about the crisping of the edges.)

-- Remove from the oven and serve in the dish you have planned, i.e. tacos, rice bowls, nachos, loaded baked potatoes, barbecue sandwiches, etc.
+- Remove from the skillet or oven and serve in the dish you have planned, i.e. tacos, rice bowls, nachos, loaded baked potatoes, barbecue sandwiches, etc.

 - Category: Main Dish, Meat, Protein